tetracorp/knightmare/docs/_posts/2024-09-13-undocumented-features.md

 categories: analysis
 ---

+### Throwing multiple items

+When you throw a weapon from the hand, it will automatically be replaced by one from the backpack, if you have one.

+For example, if you have one Ball in hand and two Balls in your backpack, if you throw your Ball it will immediately take one from the character's backpack and put it into your hand.

 ### Atari ST palette

 In the Preferences window, click on the right-hand side of the "DEFAULT" button